 Are Videos & Photos posted on the StarQuest web site?

-YouTube Videos: We post 45 second clips of all winning Routines from Select, Classic & Nova Top Score, Title, Odyssey, Fusion, Production, Apogee, Parent & Adult.
-They are posted within one week of the competition.
+YouTube Videos: Clips of winning Routines from Title, Apogee, IDA Nominations, and Viral Video of the Week are posted within one week of the competition.